Meson dynamics from locally exciting a particle-conserving $Z_2$ lattice gauge theory: Effect of confinement field on meson dynamics

-In Fig.~\ref{fig:sizefreq}, we plot $r'_{\text{avg}}$ as a function of the confinement field $h/J$.
-This is the value around which $r_{\text{avg}}$ oscillates in time.
-We find that as $h/J$ decreases, the propagating meson excitations get longer such that $r'_{\text{avg}} -1 \propto 1/h$.
 We also extract the frequency of oscillations of $r_{\text{avg}}$ at long time.
 We take the Fourier transform of the $r_{\text{avg}}$ vs time data at long times and use the frequency of the dominant peak as the oscillation frequency.
 Fig.~\ref{fig:sizefreq} shows this frequency of oscillations, $\omega$ as a function of $h/J$.
 We find that $\omega \propto h$ for large $h/J$ and deviates for smaller $h/J$.
+Note that as $h/J$ reduces, the finite size effects become more important as the meson undergoes large fluctuations in size with faster delocalization towards the boundary of our system.

 These features can be qualitatively understood from Eq.`\ref{wannierstark} where the relative coordinate (meson size) moves in a Wannier-Stark ladder of a linearly tilted potential.
 For moderate values of $h/J$, the relative coordinate can take values away from the boundary ($r=1$) and the energy is nearly quantized, independent of the center-of-mass momentum.
 In this scenario, the relative coordinate undergoes breathing oscillations around its initial value.
 These breathing oscillations quantify the spread in meson size as a function of time.
 In Appendix~\ref{appendix1}, we show that the breathing oscillation function is given by, $r_s = \sqrt{2}J/h |\sin (ht)|$.
 The oscillation frequency of this breathing is given by, $\omega = 2h$ showing the $\omega \propto h$ dependence.
 The amplitude of $r_s$ sets the spread of meson sizes and controls the inverse $h/J$ scaling of the average meson size, $r'_{\text{avg}}$.
 For smaller $h/J$, the meson size oscillations become larger and higher length mesons obtain finite probability of occupation, as can be seen in Fig.~\ref{fig:densityplot}(ii),(iv).